First home super saver

 6. Buy your property!

+• For determinations made on or before September 14, 2024: Submit within 14 days of signing.
 The amount you withdraw via FHSS will be paid into your bank account.
-In most cases it will take between 15 to 25 business days.
+In most cases it will take between 15 and 20 business days.
+If you make a release request before signing a contract:

-If you do this, you have up to 24 months (an initial 12 months and an automatic 12-month extension if you need it) to sign a contract on your first home.
+• You have up to 24 months (an initial 12 months with an automatic 12-month extension) to sign a contract.
+After signing a contract, you must notify the ATO:

 Even if one person is not eligible, other eligible buyers can still apply for the FHSS.